Spain 17 min

 Ready to say adios to the 9-to-5 grind — and become el jefe of your own working life?

 If so, Spain is an ideal location to go it alone.
 With a warm Mediterranean climate and a high quality of living, Spain is popular with remote workers, independent contractors, and digital nomads.
-Whether you want to set up shop in the bustling metropolitan hubs of Madrid and Barcelona, the historic towns and cities of Andalusia, or the chic party hotspots of the Baleaerics, there’s something here for everyone.
+Whether you want to set up shop in the bustling metropolitan hubs of Madrid and Barcelona, the historic towns and cities of Andalusia, or the chic party hotspots of the Balearics, there’s something here for everyone.

-Before you get started though, you’ll need to get to grips with the legal requirements of self-employment.
+Before you get started, though, you’ll need to get to grips with the legal requirements of self-employment.
 Specifically, you’ll want to know how to:

 • Register your business in Spain